-3.1.1.2 Fuel Prices
+3.1.4 Fuel Prices

 Per the Florida Department of Transportation, from FY 2009 through FY 2013, total highway fuel consumption in Florida was relatively flat.
 This reflected the impact of the economic recession coupled with the increasing use of more fuel-efficient vehicles.
-For the past five years, diesel and gasoline consumption on Florida highways increased on average 4.8 percent and 2.7 percent, respectively, on an average annual basis.
+From 2014 to 2019, diesel and gasoline consumption on Florida highways increased on average 4.5 percent and 2.4 percent, respectively, on an average annual basis.

 Additionally, consistent with the falling world crude oil prices, Florida's average gas price began to decline starting in May 2014, and continued until March 2016 (source: U.S. Energy Information Administration).
-In August 2018, the average gas price in Florida (all grades) was \$2.79 a gallon.
-Based on historical trends of changes in fuel prices and Turnpike traffic, this moderate price of fuel is expected to have a positive impact on Turnpike traffic.
+The average gas prices began to increase again until the COVID-19 pandemic in 2020, after which it had a decline.
+Average gas prices began to increase along with the general recovery from the COVID-19 pandemic, and in June 2021, the average gas price in Florida (all grades) was \$2.96 a gallon.
+Based on historical trends of changes in fuel prices and Turnpike traffic, this moderate price of fuel is not expected to impact Turnpike traffic.